KureneAmy/lncRNA-seq-processing-pipeline/README.md

         # --- 6.
 Differential Expression Analysis Settings ---
         analysis:

+          # Whether to perform RSEM quantification
+          # If true, RSEM will be used for quantification and tpm matrix will be generated.
+Please make sure the RSEM reference is properly prepared and the path is correctly specified in the Reference Files section.
+          # If false, featureCounts will be used for quantification.
+          use_rsem: false

           # Contrast for differential expression analysis
           # Format: [treatment_group, control_group]
           # The first group will be compared against the second (control)